winbench/bench/docs/content/ref/app-properties.md

 * Required: `false`
 * Default: the value of the `Exe` property
 * App Types: `meta`, `default`
+* SAPP: `true`

 The path is relative to the target directory of the app.
-The existence of thdescribed file is used, to determine if the app is already installed.
+The existence of the described file is used, to determine if the app is already installed.

 ## PackageName {#PackageName}